 Prevention and Early Intervention

-It is not enough to treat addictions and not treat ADHD, nor is it enough to treat ADHD and not treat co-occurring addiction.
-Both need to be diagnosed, and treated for the individual to have a chance at ongoing recovery.
+It is not enough to treat addiction and not treat ADHD.
+Equally, it is not enough to treat ADHD and not treat a co-occurring addiction.
+Both need to be diagnosed and treated for the individual to have a chance at ongoing recovery.

 - A professional evaluation for ADHD and co-occurring addiction.